 Access to the WIPP facility for personnel, visitors, and trucks carrying supplies and TRU mixed waste is provided through a security checkpoint (vehicle trap).
 After passing through the security checkpoint, TRU mixed waste transport trucks normally turn right (south) before reaching the Support Building and then left (east) to park in the Parking Area Container Storage Unit (PAU) just east of the air locks (Figure M-58).
 Outgoing trucks depart the same way they arrived, normally out of the west end of the PAU, north through the fence gate and out through the vehicle trap.
 An alternate inbound route is to continue straight ahead (east) from the security checkpoint to the second road and to turn south to enter the PAU.
 The alternate outbound route is also the reverse of this route.
 Salt transport trucks, which remove mined salt from the Salt Handling Shaft area, do not cross paths with TRU mixed waste transporters; instead, they proceed from the Salt Handling Shaft northward to the salt pile.
-Figure M-58 shows surface traffic flow at the WIPP facility.
+After passing through security, access for large equipment may be provided through the east gate.
+Figures M-58 and M-59 show surface traffic flow at the WIPP facility.